My HanCinema | Sign up, Why ? Your E-mail Password Auto| Help

 He makes every effort to return to a normal life with his family, but things are already worse than he can manage.

-Tong-chul, along with hapless Man-ho (Lee Seon-gyeon), impulsively kidnaps a high school girl, Tae-hee (Ko Eun-ah).
+Tong-chul, along with hapless Man-ho (Lee Seon-gyeon), impulsively kidnaps a high school girl, Tae-hee (Go Eun-ah).

-However, Tae-hee and her father (Oh Kwang-rok) cause problems for the clumsy kidnappers.
+However, Tae-hee and her father (Oh Gwang-rok) cause problems for the clumsy kidnappers.
 And, on the same day they kidnap the girl, Tong-chul's daughter is also kidnapped.

 Unlike the half-baked kidnappers, the seemingly professional other kidnapper takes advantage of Tong-chul's poor situation in that he can not call the police, throwing him into a predicament.